| |

 |

-Far West high council direct two wagons and funds
+Far West high council directs two wagons and funds

 be sent to meet Joseph and Sidney. |